radius-project/blog/radblog/content/posts/2026/community-update-august/index.md

 ### Recipes and samples

 The [resource-types-contrib](https://github.com/radius-project/resource-types-contrib) catalog grew alongside the release.
-Azure Container Instances gained Recipes, `Radius.Messaging/rabbitMQ` now provisions a real broker on Azure, and the Azure database Recipes report the details applications actually need, including a `port` property for MySQL, PostgreSQL, and SQL Server, and a Redis access key exposed separately from the connection URL.
+Azure Container Instances Recipes were added, `Radius.Messaging/rabbitMQ` now provisions a real broker on Azure, and the Azure database Recipes report the details applications actually need, including a `port` property for MySQL, PostgreSQL, and SQL Server, and a Redis access key exposed separately from the connection URL.

 The [`demo` sample](https://github.com/radius-project/samples/tree/edge/samples/demo) moved to the `Radius.*` Resource Types and gained two variants that connect the demo Container to a managed cache and a managed database, so you can see `connections` in action against `Radius.Data/redisCaches` and `Radius.Data/postgreSqlDatabases`.